Chris Eagles: Bolton Wanderers

-Eagles was named Player of the Month by the fans for August, September and October of the new season.
-He finished the 2012–13 season as Bolton's top goalscorer with twelve goals, and also created the most goals, with twelve assists.
+The fans named Eagles Player of the Month for August, September and October of the new season.
+He finished the 2012–13 season as Bolton's top goalscorer with twelve goals, and also created the most, with twelve assists.
 His form in April earned him a nomination for the Championship Player of the Month award.

-He played just 18 games in the 2013–14 season, and was released by the club in May 2014.
-Shortly after his release from Bolton, he explained that he was disappointed at aspects of his departure, but maintained an affection for both the club's supporters and the town.
+He played just 18 games in the 2013–14 season and was released by the club in May 2014.
+Shortly after his release from Bolton, he explained that he was disappointed at aspects of his departure.
+Still, he admired the club's supporters and the town.
 In July 2014, Eagles was awarded an honorary degree by the University of Bolton for his services to sport.
 He later blamed manager Dougie Freedman for his exit, saying "I didn't like him and I didn't like the way he managed.
 He showed me no respect".

 Later career

 On 18 November 2014, Eagles joined Blackpool on a short-term contract until January 2015.
 He played seven games for the "Tangerines", but left Bloomfield Road at the expiry of his contract despite both he and manager Lee Clark reportedly being keen to extend his stay at the club.
 Eagles signed for Charlton Athletic on 19 February 2015 on a free transfer until the end of the 2014–15 season.
 He scored on his Charlton debut, as the "Addicks" won 3–0 away at Wigan Athletic; manager Guy Luzon said that "he played well for his first time".
 He left The Valley at the expiry of his contract in May 2015.

-Eagles had trials with Preston North End, Wigan Athletic, and Coventry City, before joining League One club Bury in October 2015 on a contract until the end of the 2015–16 season.
-However four months later he was sent to train with Ryan Kidd and the youth team by manager David Flitcroft, who deemed him not fit enough to train with the first team.
+Eagles had trials with Preston North End, Wigan Athletic, and Coventry City before joining League One club Bury in October 2015 on a contract until the end of the 2015–16 season.
+However, four months later he was sent to train with Ryan Kidd and the youth team by manager David Flitcroft, who deemed him not fit enough to train with the first-team.
 He was released in the summer and signed with John Coleman's League Two side Accrington Stanley in August 2016.
 The following month he agreed to stay at the Crown Ground until January after settling in well at the club.